 Tokyo 5-star accommodation

 Whether you’re a business executive in town for a business meeting or a couple looking for a luxurious romantic weekend together, a 5-star holiday rental can help you to pamper yourself.
-This 4-bedroom property is ideal for an indulgent holiday stay where you can enjoy perks such as a grand piano for guests to play their favourite songs and a sauna to relax those muscles after a long day exploring the city.
-You can also sit on the rooftop deck and admire the view of the city skyline.
+This 4-bedroom property is ideal for an indulgent holiday stay with a perfect location 15 minutes from the central train station.